mebusy/notes/dev_notes/AI_CS188_CPS.md

 Good about:  you can start anywhere you can do the best you can and there are a wide range of problems in the real world where kind of any solution will work , and you'd like to make it as good as possible and you know you can't get to the optimal solution.

+Simulated Annealing 退火

+You have some current state just like any local search algorithm and you're going to look at the successors just like any local search algorithm.
+The difference is you have this other concept of a temperature.
+And the idea is when the temperature is high you're bouncing around like crazy and essentially you're going to go to a neighbor whether it's better than you or not.
+So what you do is you pick a random successor not the best success.
+You figure out is it better or worse than me .
+It's better than me I'll take it.
+If it's worse than me maybe I'll take it.
+I'll take it when the temperature is high .
+So you just kinds of bouncing around like crazy.

+You lower the temperature and you take these downhill steps less and less often.
+But if it's only one downhill step away from making huge progress you know you'll sit there bouncing around for a while eventually escaped and continue going.

+You will spend more times at higher places on the mountain.
+So essentially *e* here is your fitness function.
+If the fitness function is high you'll spend more time up there because it takes you longer to bounce.
+As the temperature decreases you tend to get stuck where you are.
+You get the beautiful guarantee that such as T goes to 0 you got to do it right then you will converge to the optimal state.
+And you will spend kind of infinitely much time .

+Genetic Algorithems

+Genetic algorithms are kind of local search in this case not one hypothesis but a bunch of pypothesis.
+And rather than just locally improving all of them , it is just mutation.

+You keep the best hypotheses at each step .
+In adition to just keeping the best one, you find pairs and you do cross-over , you made them (2 robots -> big robot ).